« View All Posts

 Request a meeting with them in advance.
 Some physicians may not have the time to meet with a potential new patient, which can be a telling sign.

 Others do, and you can use that opportunity to gauge whether they are truly the right fit.
-If not, you can keep looking until you do find the right primary care physician for you.
+If not, you can keep looking until you find the right primary care physician for you.

 Male primary care physician on phone with patient.